Ned Wever

 Ned Wever (born Edward Hooper Weaver; April 27, 1902 – May 6, 1984) was an actor on stage and on old-time radio.
 Garyn G. Roberts wrote in his book, Dick Tracy and American Culture: Morality and Mythology, Text and Context, "Wever's most famous role was probably that of H.C.
 McNeile's British detective and adventurer Bulldog Drummond for the program of the same name."

-Early years
+Early life

 The son of a New York attorney, Wever was born on April 27, 1902, in New York City.
 He graduated from the Pawling School and Princeton University, where he was president of the Triangle Club dramatic organization in his senior year and was a member of the staff of The Daily Princetonian newspaper and the Nassau Literary Magazine.

 Radio

 Wever's roles on radio programs included those shown in the table below.

 He also had leads on True Detective, The True Story Hour, Angel of Mercy and Manhattan Mother and was heard frequently on The Wonder Show, Grand Central Station, Perry Mason and The Cavalcade of America.